 Dr. Matthew Delmont

 Expert on African-American history and author of Black Quotidian and Half American

 Photo taken by Eli Burakian

 About Matthew Delmont

-Through his research, Dr. Delmont examines the history of racial platitudes– how Americans talk about race without doing anything about racism–that traces back to the World War II era, the importance of Black newspapers, which served as vital forerunners of today’s social media activism, and racist school policies and how they affect school segregation to this date.
-An engaging and eloquent historian, he has spoken with various Fortune 500 companies, universities, and civic groups on the history of racism in America, the current Black Lives Matter movement, and how to create a more equitable future.
+Through his research, Dr. Matthew Delmont examines the history of racial platitudes– how Americans talk about race without doing anything about racism–that traces back to the World War II era, the importance of Black newspapers, which served as vital forerunners of today’s social media activism, and racist school policies and how they affect school segregation to this date.
+He also looks at how the resurging celebration of a day such as Juneteenth (June 19 commemorates the end of slavery in the United States) speaks to the country’s larger moment of reckoning.

 The Past and Future of Black History Month